 Bio coming soon.

-Kayla Turpin, Instructor
+Kayla Turpin, Substitute

 Kayla has been dancing since age three and has been trained in lyrical, jazz, ballet, tap, and Acro.
 From 2015-2017 she taught ballet, lyrical and jazz to various age groups.
 She has traveled to perform in many different places such as Disneyland, Portland, Seattle, Tacoma and Vancouver.